 I think, ideally, you’d take slightly more time than a week, so I have included some extra things you could add to the itinerary if you have time to do Iceland’s Ring Road in 10 days.
 These are based on my experiences from my previous Iceland trip.

 When Should You Go To Iceland?

 People visit Iceland all year round, though the peak season is June to August, which is Iceland’s summer.
-Although prices are higher at this time, as I said in my post about visiting Iceland on a budget, I think summer can be good value.
-This is because the days are so long (Iceland has near 24-hour daylight in the height of summer), meaning you can see a lot more in any one day compared to the cheaper, colder, darker seasons.
+Although prices are higher at this time, as I said in my post about visiting Iceland on a budget, I like Iceland in the summer because it can be good value.
+This is because the days are so long (Iceland has nearly 24-hour daylight in the height of summer), meaning you can see a lot more in any one day compared to the cheaper, colder, darker seasons.